makamys/Satchels/README.md

 If you want more inventory expansion options in your earlygame, check out [D-Mod](https://github.com/makamys/DMod)'s bundle backport!

+# Incompatibilities

+* [Aether Legacy](https://www.curseforge.com/minecraft/mc-mods/the-aether): accessories button doesn't show up in inventory.
+[This is a bug on their side.](https://github.com/gildedgames/aether-issues/issues/742) Until it's fixed, use the keybind to open the accessories GUI.

 # License

 This mod is licensed under the [MIT License](https://github.com/makamys/Satchels/blob/master/LICENSE).